Do You Have Heartburn or Acidity? They’re Not the Same!

 Factors that play a role

-Some factors are the same for these two conditions, so we’ll first point those out:
+Some factors are the same for heartburn or acidity, so we’ll first point those out:

-- Combining different types of foods in one meal: for example, meat and fish, legumes and meat, dairy and meat, etc. You should try to eat simpler meals.
+- Combining different types of foods: For example, combining meat and fish, legumes and meat, dairy and meat in one meal.
+You should try to eat simpler meals.

-- Eating desserts that are rich in fat, dairy or sugar: these are hard to digest and cause you to gain weight, which is why you should only eat them at mid-morning or mid-afternoon.
+- Sugary desserts: Having desserts that are rich in fat, dairy or sugar are hard to digest and cause you to gain weight.
+This is why you should only eat them at mid-morning or mid-afternoon.

-- Eating citrus fruits for dessert, because it is hard to digest acids after a meal.
+- Eating citrus fruits for dessert: It’s hard to digest acids after a meal.
 Try sticking to pears and apples, and eat citrus fruits in the morning.

-- Eating too quickly, without properly chewing your food.
+- Eating too quickly: Eating quickly without properly chewing your food are also factors.

-- Eating while feeling stressed, nervous, anxious or irritable.
+- Eating while feeling stressed: This includes eating when you’re nervous, anxious or irritable.
 When you’re eating, you should try to be calm, be in a comfortable place, be focused only on eating, and be with people who do not upset you.

-- Having taken anti-acid medication during a long period of time, which could have affected your stomach’s natural acidity.
+- Anti-acid medication: Having taken anti-acid medication during a long period of time can affect your stomach’s natural acidity.

-People who suffer from heartburn differ from the rest because have stomachs that produce a limited amount of stomach acids, which causes their improperly digested food to ferment.
+People who suffer from heartburn differ from the rest because they have stomachs that produce a limited amount of stomach acids.
+In other words, this causes their improperly digested food to ferment.

 Other common symptoms are:

-- Also suffering from constipation, gas and swollen gums.
+- Suffering from constipation, gas, and swollen gums

 Remedies for heartburn